VSkin

 Does my Steam profile have to be public for my inventory to be public?

 No. Inventory visibility and profile visibility are independent settings, each with its own dropdown offering Public, Friends Only, and Private.
 You can set your inventory to Public on its own.
-Changing the overall profile setting does not change the inventory setting, so adjust the Inventory row specifically if you want your items visible to others.
+Changing the overall profile setting does not change the inventory setting, so adjust the Inventory row specifically.

 Why can't others see all my CS2 skins even though my inventory is public?